PricelessToolkit/PirBOX-MAX/README.md

 <img src="PCB/PirBOX-MAX_Schematic.jpg"/>
 </details>

-This project is open-source and includes Source code, 3D Print files, and Gerber files, allowing you to order blank PCBs and assemble the PirBOX-Lite yourself.
+This project is open-source and includes Source code, 3D Print files, and Gerber files, allowing you to order blank PCBs and assemble the PirBOX-MAX yourself.
 To help with manual assembly, I've included an Interactive HTML BOM in the PCB folder.
 This tool shows the placement and polarity of each component, helping to eliminate errors during soldering.

 <img src="img\ibom.jpg"/>